-We attribute these better performances to the design of \rg{} that utilizes the representation of trained generators and makes efficient use of limited labels in separating the latent vectors (Sec.~\ref{sec:inrep_model}).
-More interestingly, other techniques which utilize well-trained generators (\grep{} and fine-tuning) also achieve good conditioning performances in the low-supervision regimes, compared to other \cg{}s.
-These conditioning performances are reflected in the quality of images shown in the first two columns of Fig.~\ref{fig:cifar10_visual_comparison}.
-As we can see, \rg{} correctly produces conditional samples with high quality, whereas \cg{} methods generate more blurry images, and other methods (fine-tuning and \grep{}) have some class-mismatches in conditional samples.
+We attribute good performances of \rg{} to its design that utilizes the representation of trained generators and efficiently uses limited labels in separating conditional latent vectors (Sec.~\ref{sec:inrep_model}).
+Interestingly, thanks to well-trained generators, \grep{} and fine-tuning also achieve better performances than other \cg{}s.
+For the qualitative comparison, Fig.~\ref{fig:cifar10_visual_comparison} partly illustrates that most samples from \rg{} have higher image quality than those from \cg{} methods and are more correctly conditioned than samples from fine-tuning and \grep{}.